 West Virginia University (WVU) is the state’s flagship land- and space-grant research university.
-WVU is affiliated with the Rockefeller Neurosciences Institute, dedicated to the study of Alzheimer’s and other diseases that affect the brain.
-WVU is also a leader in biometric technology research and the Federal Bureau of Investigation’s lead academic partner in biometrics research.
+It is affiliated with the Rockefeller Neurosciences Institute, dedicated to the study of Alzheimer’s and other diseases that affect the brain.
+WVU is a leader in biometric technology research and the Federal Bureau of Investigation’s lead academic partner in biometrics research.
 WVU also has a nationally recognized Forensics and Investigative Science program, originally created through a partnership with the FBI.

-The Morgantown campus comprises three sub-campuses.
+WVU’s Morgantown campus comprises three sub-campuses.
 The original main campus, typically called the Downtown Campus, is in the Monongahela River valley on the fringes of Morgantown.
 This part of campus includes eight academic buildings on the National Register of Historic Places.
 The Downtown Campus comprises several architectural styles predominantly featuring red brick including Victorian Second Empire, Federal, Neoclassical, and Collegiate Gothic among others.

 Woodburn Hall (see photo) is one of the oldest buildings at West Virginia University and has long been a symbol of the university.
 It was built between 1874 and 1876, and is a predominantly red brick Second Empire style building with a mansard roof.
 It is considered one of the finest examples of Second Empire architecture in the State of West Virginia.
 As one of the university’s iconic buildings, it has seen the inaugurations of the University presidents and been the setting for the reception of US presidents.
 Since the turn of the twentieth century it has housed the College of Arts and Sciences.